jensvanbellen/swapfiets_dwh/README.md

 ### Notes

-	•	Adhere to dbt’s best practices while working on this project, including:
+	•	Adhere to dbt’s best practices while working on this project
-	•	Modularizing models into staging, intermediate, and mart layers.
-	•	Adding model.yml files for metadata and testing.
-	•	Implementing appropriate tests for data quality and integrity.
 	•	If you encounter issues, refer to the dbt documentation for help.

 Good luck, and feel free to reach out if you have any questions!